th7mo/notes/music-tagging.md

+---
+title: "Music tagging"
-# The perfect way to manage music libraries
+description: "The perfect way to manage music libraries"
+isPublic: false
+---

 *Compose* playlists from tags.
 Tags are requirements for a song to be listed.
 If no tags are specified all songs in the library will match because there are no requirements.
-If you want to make every song require to be tagged as `#house` listed:
+If you want to make every song require to be tagged as `#house`
+listed:

 ```
 #house